hacs/documentation/documentation/issues.md

 When you create an issue in the repository for HACS, you start by selecting a template.

-All templates have a defined structure and it is **expected** that you folow it.
+All templates have a defined structure and it is **expected** that you follow it.

 _Issues that are missing required information can (will) be closed._